-Zapier automatically uploads new contact details from your customer relationship management (CRM) system, e-commerce or marketing automation tool where you collect a user's information, to your Google Ads customer lists.
+Zapier automatically uploads new contact details from your CRM system, eCommerce or marketing automation tool where you collect a user's information to your Google Ads customer lists.
 This means that you don’t have to manually upload contacts to Google Ads, sort them into the right lists or remove them from a list.
 You can automatically keep your uploaded customer lists refreshed and in sync with your CRM.

 Using the Google Ads API